Valastiri/submodule-testing/docs/test.md

 # Main Documentation

-This is some random info for a home page.
+This is random info for a first page to test monorepo/multirepo with mkdocs-material.